-Many corrections systems isolate certain prisoners from the general prison population—a practice known as solitary confinement or segregation (1).
-Vera's Segregation Reduction Project (SRP) works with states to decrease the number of people they hold in segregation, provides recommendations tailored to their specific circumstances and needs, and continues to assist them while they plan and implement change.
-The project draws on methods Ohio and Mississippi used to reduce their segregated populations by 85 to 89 percent (2).
+Many corrections systems isolate certain prisoners from the general prison population—a practice known as solitary confinement or segregation.
+Vera's Segregation Reduction Project (SRP) works with states and local jurisdictions to decrease the number of people they hold in segregation, provides recommendations tailored to their specific circumstances and needs, and continues to assist them while they plan and implement change.

-- improve programming and conditions of confinement for those who remain; and
+- Improve programming and conditions of confinement for those who remain;

 Why work to reduce correctional segregation?

 Since the 1980s, prisons in the United States have increasingly relied on the use of segregation to manage difficult populations in their overcrowded systems.
 According to the U.S. Department of Justice’s Bureau of Justice Statistics, the number of people in restricted housing units nationwide increased from 57,591 in 1995 to 81,622 in 2005.
-At the same time, conditions of isolation have become increasingly severe, not only in supermax units and facilities, but also in segregation units throughout the country.
-Evidence now suggests that holding people in isolation with minimal human contact for days, years, or even decades is exceptionally expensive and in many cases counterproductive.
-Correctional systems also use segregation to sanction prisoners who have committed relatively minor violations within prison—despite evidence that long-term segregation can create or exacerbate serious mental health problems and antisocial behavior among incarcerated people, have negative outcomes for institutional safety, and increase the risk of recidivism after release.
+At the same time, conditions of isolation have become increasingly severe.
+Evidence shows that holding people in isolation with minimal human contact for days, years, or even decades is exceptionally expensive and in many cases counterproductive.
+Correctional systems also use segregation to sanction prisoners who have committed relatively minor violations within prison, despite evidence that long-term segregation can create or exacerbate serious mental health problems and antisocial behavior among incarcerated people, have negative outcomes for institutional safety, and increase the risk of recidivism after release.

 The tide is now shifting.
 Vera’s Segregation Reduction Project points to a new and effective path forward, away from overreliance on this costly form of incarceration.
-With this project, Vera plans to demonstrate that it is possible for states to save money and achieve better outcomes by significantly reducing the numbers of prisoners held in segregation without jeopardizing institutional safety, and to create a model that can be adapted for use in many other U.S. jurisdictions.
+Through this project, Vera has demonstrated that it is possible for states to save money and achieve better outcomes by significantly reducing the numbers of prisoners held in segregation without jeopardizing institutional safety, and has created a model that can be adapted for use in many other U.S. jurisdictions.